lackoftrack27/Pac-Man-Master-Museum/README.md

 This project wouldn't nearly be as polished without the help of these people:
 - **scratch125** – Art, sound, and general guidance
 - **umjammercammy** – Art and general guidance

+Additional Credits:
+- **Einar Saukas** - ZX7 compression algorithm used here to compress graphics and tilemaps

 ---